o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/gem-setup.md

 - `JoinSession`
 - `LeaveSession`

-The AWS GameLift Gem provides both [C++ APIs](cpp-api/) and [scripting](scripting/) to support developers.
+The AWS GameLift Gem provides both [C++ APIs](cpp-api/) and [scripting](scripting/).
 You can implement these use cases using either method.

 ## 4. Integrate server

-To establish communication between your server and Amazon GameLift service, you must notify Amazon GameLift that your server is ready and then have your server respond to GameLift notifications.
+To establish communication between your server and GameLift, you must notify GameLift that your server is ready, and then have your server respond to GameLift notifications.

-For more details on GameLift server notifications, refer to [C++ API for the AWS GameLift Gem](cpp-api/#server-notifications).
+For more details on GameLift server notifications, refer to the [Server notifications](cpp-api/#server-notifications) section of the AWS GameLift Gem C++ API page.

 ## 5. Set up AWS credentials

 To work with AWS resources in O3DE you must set up AWS credentials for your users.

-For more details, read [Configuring AWS Credentials for O3DE](/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials/) in the AWS Core Gem section.
+For more details, read [Configuring AWS Credentials](/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials/).

 {{< note >}}
 This step is only required for developers who perform remote tests and infrastructure builds against the Amazon GameLift service.